nlarew/skunkworks-blog/content/blog/hello-world/index.md

 This is my first post on my new fake blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.
+I like to talk about food, travel, and making lots of money from tech startup exits.
+Maybe someday I'll be a founder myself.

 Oh, and here's a great quote from this Wikipedia on [salted duck eggs](https://en.wikipedia.org/wiki/Salted_duck_egg).